The Four-cent Prexie

 This cover was sent at double the drop rate in Baltimore in 1941.
 Handstamps on the back say it was "damaged by cancelling machine."

-The most likely explanation for the solo four-cent Prexie on this cover is that it was sent third class between January 1, 1949 and August 1, 1959 and weighed between three and four ounces.
-The postage for the first two ounces would have been two cents, and then one cent per ounce or fraction after that.
+The most likely explanation for the solo four-cent Prexie on this piece is that it was part of a package weighing between three and four ounces sent third class between January 1, 1949 and August 1, 1959.
+The postage for the first two ounces would have been two cents, then one cent per ounce or fraction after that.